Gappu824/aura-ai-hackathon/README.md

 * **Node.js (18.x or later) & npm (or yarn)**
 * **Python (3.9)**
 * **AWS CLI v2:** Configured with credentials for an AWS account where you have permissions to:
-    * Create and manage IAM Users/Roles, S3 Buckets, Lambda Functions, API Gateway (HTTP API).
+    * Create and manage IAM Users/Roles, Lambda Functions, API Gateway (REST API).
     * **Access Amazon Bedrock models** (specifically `amazon.titan-text-express-v1` and `anthropic.claude-v2:1` or `anthropic.claude-3-sonnet-20240229-v1:0`).
-    * Access Amazon ECR (for pushing and pulling Docker images).
+    * Access Amazon ECR (for pushing and pulling Docker images for backend Lambda).
 * **AWS CDK CLI:** Install globally: `npm install -g aws-cdk`
-* **Docker Desktop:** Must be installed and running, as CDK uses it to build Lambda function images.
+* **Docker Desktop:** Must be installed and running, as CDK uses it to build Backend Lambda function image.

 ### Installation & Setup